IBM/charts/stable/ibm-microclimate/README.md

 kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "microclimate-registry-secret"}]}' --namespace microclimate-pipeline-deployments
 ```

-These steps will currently be performed for you if you use a pipeline in the 'deploy last good commit' mode.
+Currently, these steps are completed by you if you use a pipeline in the 'deploy last good commit' mode.
 The patch happens when the pipeline first runs.

 #### Create a secret to use Tiller over TLS
 **NOTE**: This step can be skipped for ICP 2.1.0.2 installation

-Microclimate's pipeline deploys applications using the Tiller at `kube-system`.
+Microclimate's pipeline deploys applications by using the Tiller at `kube-system`.
 Secure communication with this Tiller is required and must be configured by creating a Kubernetes secret that contains the required certificate files as detailed below.

 To create the secret, use the following command replacing the values with where you saved your files: